ParaToolsInc/ParaToolsPro/docs/GCP/blueprint.md

 # SLURM Scheduler Cluster Blueprint for GCP

 ## General Info
-Below is an example [Google HPC-Toolkit][2] bluiprint for using E4S Pro.
+Below is an example [Google HPC-Toolkit][2] bluiprint for using ParaTools Pro for E4S™.
-Once you have access to E4S Pro through the GCP marketplace, we recommend following the
+Once you have access to ParaTools Pro for E4S™ through the GCP marketplace, we recommend following the
 ["quickstart tutorial"][1] from the [Google HPC-Toolkit][2] project to get started if you are new to GCP and/or HPC-Toolkit.
-The E4S Pro blueprint provided below can be copied with some small modifications and used for the tutorial or in production.
+The ParaTools Pro for E4S™ blueprint provided below can be copied with some small modifications and used for the tutorial or in production.

 Areas of the blueprint that require your attention and that may need to be changed are highlighted and have expandable annotations offering further guidance.

-## E4S Pro Slurm Cluster Blueprint Example
+## ParaTools Pro for E4S™ Slurm Cluster Blueprint Example
 ``` yaml title="e4s-23.11-cluster-slurm-gcp-5-9-hpc-rocky-linux-8.yaml" linenums="1" hl_lines="4 6 20 34 35 56-75"
 --8<-- "./examples/GCP/e4s-23.11-cluster-slurm-gcp-5-9-hpc-rocky-linux-8.yaml"
 ```